Skip to content

 | limit 50

-To find all patch, update, create, and delete calls related to a specific deployment and deployment pods, run a query similar to the following example:
+Run the following query to find all the patch, update, create, and delete calls related to a specific deployment and deployment pods:

 | filter verb == "delete" and requestURI like "/api/v1/nodes"